 Unsurprisingly, the situation surrounding gay rights in India has always been a controversial subject.
 The past 20 years, in particular, have been a volatile road in the battle for equal rights and decriminalization.
 Various notable wins followed by frustrating setbacks saw LGBT activists taking one step forward and another back again.

 While these encouraging turn of events is a leap in the right direction, there is still a way to go to achieving full LGBT rights in India.
-Civil partnerships or same-sex marriages in India are not legally recognized.
-All except one lesbian marriage, which resulted in the couple receiving death threats from their local community.
-Furthermore, same-sex couples are not legally allowed to adopt or to have access to IVF treatment.
+Civil partnerships or gay marriages in India are not legally recognized.
+All except one lesbian marriage, which resulted in the couple receiving threats from their local community.
+Furthermore, gay couples are not legally allowed to adopt or to have access to IVF treatment.

 Evidently, social opinions need a lot more work than the law.
 It could be some time before the LGBT+ community is entirely accepted in Indian society.
 Social pressure to have children and honor family traditions mean that many LGBT people live closeted lives.

 Lesbian India – Best Places to Travel in India

 India is a vast and diverse country, with extremely long journey times between each place.
 With this in mind, if you only have limited time, you will want to plan your itinerary wisely.
 If you have one month in India or less, we suggest choosing between the North, Central, or South regions of the country.
 That way, you can cover one area of the country really well, and save the rest for another trip.

 While Agra isn’t the first place that comes to mind when I think of lesbian-friendly cities, it certainly deserves a spot on your Lesbian India itinerary.
 Why?
 Because Agra is home to the awe-inspiring Taj Mahal.
 A seventh wonder of the world that captivated our hearts from the moment we laid our eyes on it.